OpenAF/openaf/docs/oJob.md

 | permissions | _string_ | _General permissions for anonymous access (r = read, w = write).
 Defaults to "r"._ |
 | list | _array_ | _If expose = true specifies which channels should be exposed (default is all)._ |
 | auth | _array_ | _Array of maps to provide http authentication when accessing channels.
 Each map should have a login, a pass and permissions._ |

+# init

+For organization proposes if a init entry is used all mapped values will be available during oJob execution in _args.init_ map entry.

 # oJob command-line